Rent to own homes sounds like a great idea, in principle, for consumers who do not qualify for a mortgage now.

-A home appraisal will also be good in negotiations.
+A home appraisal will also be useful in negotiations.

 Do your research

-Google the owner to see if there is any information about them online.
+Google the owner to see if there is any information about them.
 Past homebuyers may have made a complaint.

 It’s important to know what the complaint is about and address it with the owner.